ming71/CFC-Net/README.md

 This project hosts the official implementation for the paper:

-**CFC-Net: A Critical Feature Capturing Network for Arbitrary-Oriented Object Detection in Remote Sensing Images** [[arxiv](https://arxiv.org/abs/2101.06849)]
+**CFC-Net: A Critical Feature Capturing Network for Arbitrary-Oriented Object Detection in Remote Sensing Images** [[paper](https://ieeexplore.ieee.org/abstract/document/9488629)]

-(paper and the complete code are coming soon....)

 ## Abstract